pchanda/TinkerML/_posts/2015-11-14-GibbsRandomField.md

 Note that this is defined over all maximal cliques, not just the single largest one.
 We usually take these potentials to be only functions over the maximal cliques.

+Clearly, the Gaussian distribution is a special member of this Gibbs distribution family.

+A GRF is said to be homogeneous if is independent of the relative position of the clique $$c$$ in $$S$$.
+It is said to be isotropic if is independent of the orientation of $$c$$, i.e, $$ \phi_{c}(x_1,x_2) =  \phi_{c}(x_2,x_1)$$.
+It is considerably simpler to specify a GRF distribution if it is homogeneous or isotropic than one without such properties.
+The homogeneity is assumed in most MRF vision models for mathematical and computational convenience.
+The isotropy is a property of direction-independent regions.

 Ok, the GRF math is pretty boring, whats its connection with a MRF ?
+An MRF is characterized by its local property (Markovianity) whereas a GRF is characterized by its global property (the Gibbs distribution characterized by all possible cliques).
 It turns out that GRF and MRF are connected by the Hammersley-Clifford theorem which states that the set of random variable $$\textbf{X}$$ is an MRF wrt a neighborhood system iff $$\textbf{X}$$ is a GRF wrt the same neighborhood system.

-Bye, the rest of it comes tomorrow :-)
+Bye, the rest of it comes later, already wrote too much :-)